 Truly authentic leaders have to be centered and balanced if they are to be effective and resilient.
-They often have something in their lives that allows them to take a broader perspective, often putting the company and its people ahead of their own desires.
+They are able to take a broader perspective, often putting the company and its people ahead of their own desires.

-We need to be mindful to care for ourselves so we can effectively serve others, as that is the true measure of sincere, authentic leadership.
-We are composed of body, soul and spirit.
+We are each composed of body, soul and spirit.
+And we need to be mindful to care for ourselves so we can effectively serve others.
 Each leader will need to tend to their own foundational well-being in order to be sustainable in the cauldron of the modern workplace.
 The simple personal disciplines of life are even more important when you lead others.

 “If you don’t have integrity, you have nothing.
 You can’t buy it.
 You can have all the money in the world, but if you are not a moral and ethical person, you really have nothing.”
-American businessman Henry Kravis’ words sound a bit harsh and even judgmental, yet we know it to be true.
+Investor and philanthropist Henry Kravis’ words sound a bit harsh and even judgmental, yet we know them to be true.

-Dispassionately choosing your moral framework sounds like an odd business success driver.
-Very few choose to go off the path to corruption or excess; it is usually an incremental slide.
-Making a stand early might save you, and others, from disaster.
-Integrity is often not convenient, yet it is a more sustainable and ultimately more fulfilling path.
+Dispassionately choosing your moral framework sounds like an odd business success driver, but making a stand early might save you and others from disaster.
+Integrity is often inconvenient, yet it is a more sustainable and ultimately more fulfilling path.
 Often, it’s as simple as doing what you say you will do.

 These seemingly soft characteristics are at the core of what I have found to be successful in multiple complex turnaround situations.
-The pace of change today means all organizations have to embed flex and ensure they are agile to survive and ultimately thrive in the Digital Era.
+The pace of change today means all organizations have to ensure they are agile to survive and thrive in the digital era.

 This article was published in July 2017 and has been updated.
 Photo by Inside Creative House/Shutterstock